nikitam25/desktop-calculator/README.md

 # desktop-calculator
-A pretty little desktop calculator
+A pretty little desktop calculator using python and the tkinter package

 # UI
 The calculator looks like this: